SSWConsulting/SSW.Rules.Content/rules/risk-based-testing/rule.md

 ### Putting risk-based testing into practice

-The concept of risk-based testing is simple and you can start putting it into practice easily.
+The concept of risk-based testing is simple and you can start putting it into practice easily - by starting simple!

 #### Identifying risks